Introduction

 Building

-# Build library
+# Build the C shared library

 zig build clib

-# Link against it
+# Compile your program against it

 gcc -o myapp myapp.c -Lzig-out/lib -lwasmz -Izig-out/include